-that is, 'more religious than usual'.255 Among other possible translations, in this context, deisidaimonesterous is better translated as "very religious" than "too superstitious" which is also another possible translation.256 Notwithstanding, the dynamism of this vocabulary is revealed in the fact that it could be used to either congratulate people or criticize them depending on whether the one using it included oneself in the circle of individuals described.257 Here, it appears the Athenians would be doubtful of which meaning to imply until Paul progressed.
-Thus, by beginning in this positive manner, Paul was able to win the public's trust and as a result, he gained further hearing for the rest of what he had to say.258 The learned Athenians nursed various conjectures concerning this altar that is dedicated to the "unknown God".
-Some take the meaning to imply "to the God whose honour it is to be unknown" and that they intended the God of the Jews whose name is ineffable, and whose nature is unsearchable.259 The heathen people referred to the Jewish God as "the God without a name".260
+Paul's presentation was very modestly.
+He told them that he observed it as he passed and saw their objects of devotion.
+That way, it was publicized, and he could not forbear seeing it.
+By implication, there was no ground for offence of any kind.70 The Greek adjectival vocabulary that is translated as 'very religious' for this work is deisidaimonesterous from the lexical form of deisidaimon.
+It is used here in the comparative degree sense, that is, 'more religious than usual'.71 Among other possible translations, in this context, deisidaimonesterous is better translated as "very religious" than "too superstitious" which is also another possible translation.72 Notwithstanding, the dynamism of this vocabulary is revealed in the fact that it could be used to either congratulate people or criticize them depending on whether the one using it included oneself in the circle of individuals described.73 Here, it appears the Athenians would be doubtful of which meaning to imply until Paul progressed.
+Thus, by beginning in this positive manner, Paul was able to win the public's trust and as a result, he gained further hearing for the rest of what he had to say.74 The learned Athenians nursed various conjectures concerning this altar that is dedicated to the "unknown God".
+Some take the meaning to imply "to the God whose honour it is to be unknown" and that they intended the God of the Jews whose name is ineffable, and whose nature is unsearchable.75 The heathen people referred to the Jewish God as "the God without a name".76